Welcome to the Nordic ALMA Regional Center node

-The Atacama Large Millimeter / submilliter Array ( ALMA ) is a revolutionary instrument currently under construction in the Atacama desert, Chile.
-When completed, it will consist of 66 antennas, operated as an interferometer array, and will be used to explore the millimeter and submillimeter window with unprecedent sensitivity and angular resolution.
+The Atacama Large Millimeter / submilliter Array ( ALMA ) is a revolutionary instrument located at 5000 meters above sea level in the Atacama desert, Chile.
+It consists of 66 antennas operated as an interferometer array, and is used to explore the millimeter and submillimeter window with unprecedented sensitivity and angular resolution.

 ALMA is an international collaboration between East Asia, Europe and North America.
-Astronomers of the different participating countries will interact with ALMA via ALMA Regional Centres (ARC).
-The core of the European Regional Centre is located in Garching, Germany with a number of ARC nodes (see the Links page) spread over the continent.
+Astronomers of the different participating countries interact with ALMA via ALMA Regional Centers (ARC).
+The core of the European Regional Center is located in Garching, Germany with a number of ARC nodes (see the Links page) spread across the continent.